 - Or you can start slowly and decide to do it one step at a time

 In all the areas of minimalism, declutter is always the first step.
 And obviously, it applies here too.

 How much time do you spend looking for a file on your computer or an app on your phone?
 How much time did you spend online shopping after receiving a promo code on a newsletter even if you didn’t need anything?

-Phones takes a great deal of our leisure time.
+Phones take a great deal of our leisure time.
 Probably too much.
-Everyone have too many apps that they don’t use.
-Do you see the selfie that you took hundreds of time and never deleted?
+Everyone has too many apps that they don’t use.
+Do you see the selfie that you took hundreds of times and never deleted?

 Take your phone and ask yourself these questions :

 - (For apps) Did I use this app during the last month?
 Why didn’t I use it?

 - (For photos) Does this picture bring me joy?
 Do I want to keep it?